Cap-go/docs/plugin/cordova.md

 I know I can do it.
 For that, I have to read all the code of Cordova codebase as I did for Capacitor, to understand how to make it work.

-The Android version is easier to do since both use java, but iOS need a full rewrite, Swift it's still not well-supported in Cordova.
+The Android version is easier to do since both use java, but iOS needs a full rewrite, Swift it's still not well-supported in Cordova.

 ## Solution